yodiiscript/project/README.md

 # YodiiScript
- Sudent project based on macro creation in differents langages like JS, VB, IronPython, IronRuby and LUA.
+ Student project based on macro creation in its own language which is derivated from ECMAscript6.